 The Turtle Airship is a proposal for a turtle-shaped craft that will be powered by solar panels during the day and bio-diesel at night.
 The ship is capable of landing on any large body of water or an open field.
-The company already got a $200 million investment to build and fly the aircraft.
+In fact, the company already got a $200 million investment to build and fly the aircraft.

 DARPA awarded a $400 million contract to Lockheed Martin to design, build, test and fly a 1:3 scale model of an airship surveillance and telecommunications platform called the High Altitude Airship or HAA.
-The geostationary airship will be filled with helium to enable it to patrol the skies from the jet stream.
-The airship will be powered by a 15KW solar array mounted on its roof.
+In addition, the geostationary airship will be filled with helium to enable it to patrol the skies from the jet stream.
+Furthermore, the airship will be powered by a 15KW solar array mounted on its roof.

 The Aerolabe is a concept airship designed by painter and sculptor Gaspard Schlumberger, who believes that solar energy has the potential to green the airspace dominated by gas-guzzling aircraft.
 The cigar-shaped airship includes solar panels and wings to make this balloon take to the skies.